-- 4. Then replace the Fuel Cap. - Wipe up any spilled fuel and allow excess to evaporate before starting engine.
+- 4. If needed, fill the Fuel Tank to about 1 inch under the fill neck of the Fuel Tank with 87 octane or higher unleaded gasoline that has been treated with a fuel stabilizer additive.
+Follow fuel stabilizer manufacturer's recommendations for use. - 5.
+Then replace the Fuel Cap. - Wipe up any spilled fuel and allow excess to evaporate before starting engine.
 To prevent FIRE, do not start the engine while the smell of fuel hangs in the air.